Have you ever avoided updating your theme because it was difficult, time consuming, and you were afraid of losing your changes?

 Can I add a feature?

 Yes!
 For a limited time, we’re offering the chance to pay to get a feature you’ve been dying to have, put into priority development.
-Purchase the Nourish: Add a Feature for $499 and shape the future of food blogging today.
+Purchase the Feast Plugin: Add a Feature for $499 and shape the future of food blogging today.

 You can always send in a request for something you’d like to see implemented, but we can’t guarantee that it will get added.

-The Nourish Plugin is designed to work as-is, and does not include anything not explicitly outlined above.
+The Feast Plugin is designed to work as-is, and does not include anything not explicitly outlined above.

 We have not seen any issues with Jetpack, but expect that it may cause conflicts with some sites.

 - $99/year – Base plugin